AntonisTorb/home_alert/README.md

 - `!close`: Close application.
 - `!stoprecording`: Stop recording and start detecting if alarm has been triggered.
 - `!checklog lines`: Replace `lines` with the amount of lines you need from the end of the `log file`.
+- `!clear`: Deletes all messages in the `status-control` Discord channel.

 ## Thank you and enjoy!